SpencerPao/YouTube_Automation/README.md

   - Make sure to add your testing email as a test user to access your YouTube account (need to manually do this)
 -   Ensure to verify your application!
 Run the following:
   ````
-  # creates a token.pickle file
+  # creates a token.pickle file for authentication
   from ytad.authentication import Authenticate
   auth = Authenticate()
   youtube = auth.check_token_web_app_data_api()